Robinyo/Vardyger/content/README.md

-Place your assets in this directory.
+Place your themes in the themes directory.